thingsboard/thingsboard-edge/ui-ngx/src/assets/help/en_US/converter/decoder_fn_v2.md

 There are two types of outputs:

 1. **Converter output:**
-   This output combines pre-configured settings with the results of the decoding function.
+   This output combines pre-configured settings with the result of the decoding function.
 The initial configuration defines default keys and values, but the decoding function can overwrite these keys with new values if necessary.
 This flexible approach ensures that both pre-configured settings and dynamic data are seamlessly integrated into the final JSON output.

 2. **Decoder output:**
    This output is the direct result of the decoding function.
 It represents the data decoded from the incoming message without any additional configuration or processing.
 It must be a valid JSON object and meet the following requirements:

 * Required **attributes** object:
   The result must include an **attributes** object that holds details about the device/asset.
 It must contain at least one key-value pair; in other words, you need to provide at least one value within the attributes object to ensure it is not empty.

 * Required **telemetry** object or array:
-  The result must include a **telemetry** object or array that shows time-based data for the device/asset.
+  The result must include a **telemetry** object or array that shows time series data for the device/asset.
 It must contain at least one entry; in other words, you need to provide at least one data point within the telemetry object or array to ensure it is not empty.

 * Optional **name** property (overridable):
   The **name** uniquely identifies the device/asset within the tenant's scope.
 Often, unique identifiers such as the eui, MAC address, or other hardware-specific values are used as the device/asset name.
 The platform uses this property to locate an existing device/asset.
 If no match is found and the integration is allowed to create entities, a new device/asset will be created.